-P7 SS1 Presence of dense mixed Shrubs and trees species, and grass understory.
+Dominant Vegetation/Land Use P7 SS1 Presence of dense mixed Shrubs and trees species, and grass understory.
 Presence of small to large stone fragments on the surface.
 Rolling to undulating terrain.
 P7 SS2 Open grassland, with patches of shrubs species, Dominant vegetation are grasses, with very stony surface with rolling terrain.

+Table 22 - Dominant Land Use of the Soil Sampling Locations
-Dominant Vegetation/Land Use

-P2 SS3 Presence of dense shrub species of Bolo Bamboo (Gagantochloa levis (Blanco) Merr.), mixed with few shrub and trees species with almost flat to gently undulating terrain.
+Dominant Vegetation/Land Use P2 SS3 Presence of dense shrub species of Bolo Bamboo (Gagantochloa levis (Blanco) Merr.), mixed with few shrub and trees species with almost flat to gently undulating terrain.
 P2 SS4 Open grassland mixed with few patches of forest trees and shrub species.
 Very few stone or rock fragments in the surface.
 With gently sloping undulating terrain.

-P8 SS5 Very dense open grassland, rolling terrain, presence of Highly fragmented stone fragments in the soil surface

-P2 SS6 Dense mixed open shrubland, with mixed grass understory.
+P8 SS5 Very dense open grassland, rolling terrain, presence of Highly fragmented stone fragments in the soil surface P2 SS6 Dense mixed open shrubland, with mixed grass understory.
 Presence of small to large partially weathered rock fragments in the surface soil with rolling terrain.

-2.1.3.3 General Description of the Province of Zambales
+2.1.3.5 General Description of the Province of Zambales

-Zambales province lies in the western part of Luzon. (approximately between" 14° 44'36'' to 14° 53'26'' north latitude and 119° 46'02'' to 1200 26'08'' longitude).
+Zambales province lies in the western part of Luzon. (approximately between" 14^o 44'36" to 14^o 53'26" north latitude and 119^o 46'02" to 1200 26'08" longitude).
 It is bounded by Bataan on the south, Pampanga on the south-southeast.
 Tarlac on the east, Pangasinan on the north-north east and, the west Philippine sea on the west.